misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

     - Open cropping tool.
     - Allow users to select the crop area.
     - Store crop information locally.
-    - If a modified version already exists, apply the new crop to the existing modified image.
+    - Reset crop parameters when the crop button is clicked again.
   - **Rotate**:
     - Update rotation locally.
     - Display rotated image to the user without sending to the server.
-    - If a modified version exists, rotate the modified image.
   - **Delete**:
     - Mark image for deletion locally.
     - Remove from the displayed list without sending to the server.